 What is transition planning?

 Transition Planning is the process of services to assure that students with disabilities will be able to lead rewarding adult lives.
-Planning should begin during a students Freshman year.
+Planning should begin during a student's freshman year.

 It takes place when parents, educators, adult service providers and the student sit down together to develop a Transition Plan as part of the Individual Education plan (IEP) process.
-The IEP should contain transition related goals and objectives that will reflect the student’s strengths, interests, needs, family values and a path to reach his/her goals for the future.
+The IEP should contain transition related goals and objectives that will reflect the student’s strengths, interests, needs, family values and a path to achieve his/her goals for the future.

 Transition planning for individuals addresses:

 • personal management skills